rebeccomas/bex-portfolio/content/work/thrive-chiro.md

 # Thrive for Live Chiropractic
 <div class="subtitle">Website Redesign, Stationery</div>

 Thrive for Life Chiropractic came to us wanting a redesign of their website and a refresh to their branding in general.
 They wanted a look that felt life-giving, organic, and fun.
-I designed a site with colorful graphics that guide the user's eye in curves down the page, interspersed with playful leaves that echo the tree in Thrive's logo.
+I designed a site with colorful graphics that guide the user's eye in organic curves down the page, interspersed with playful scatterings of leaves to echo the tree in Thrive's logo.

 I also designed print materials including an envelop and gift certificate.